rmaryan/ardurobot/README.md

 ## Changes List
 ### 1.2
-Added support for hte Ultrasonic Distance Sensor.
+Added support for the Ultrasonic Distance Sensor.
 More details here: http://refunpro.blogspot.com/2017/01/15.html (Ukr)
 ### 1.1
 This is the initial version which includes simple scenario and the remote control code.